Relation

 A relation R on a set A is transitive if, whenever (a, b) and (b, c) belong to R, then (a, c) must also belong to R.

 Example: Consider a set of people.
-The relation "is a grandparent of" is transitive.
+The relation "is a grandparent of" is an example of a transitive relation.
 If Person A is a grandparent of Person B, and Person B is a grandparent of Person C, then Person A is also a grandparent of Person C.

 Equivalence Relation: